 Vegan butter substitute and maple syrup, for serving

-For the Dry Mix: Combine flour, baking powder, baking soda, and salt in a large bowl and whisk to combine.
+For the Dry Mix: In a large bowl, combine flour, baking powder, baking soda, and salt and whisk to combine.

 For the Pancakes: Place chickpea liquid and sugar in the bowl of a stand mixer fitted with a whisk attachment.
 Whisk on high speed until stiff peaks form, about 6 minutes.
 Meanwhile, combine almond milk, vegetable oil, vanilla extract, lemon zest, and vinegar in a bowl.
 Add dry mix to wet mix and fold with a rubber spatula to combine (the mixture should remain lumpy).
 Fold in whipped chickpea liquid, being careful not to let it deflate too much.

 Heat a large heavy-bottomed nonstick skillet over medium heat for 5 minutes (or use an electric griddle).
 Add a small amount of vegan butter or oil to skillet or griddle and spread with a paper towel until no visible butter or oil remains.
 Reduce heat to low.
 Use a 1/4-cup dry measure to place 4 pancakes in skillet and cook until bubbles start to appear on top and the bottoms are golden brown, about 3 minutes.
 Carefully flip pancakes and cook on second side until golden brown and completely set, about 3 minutes longer.
 Serve pancakes immediately, or keep warm on a wire rack set on a rimmed baking sheet in a warm oven while you cook the remaining 3 batches.
 Serve with warm maple syrup and vegan butter.

 |Amount per serving|

 |Total Carbohydrate 66g||24%|